-For members with historic DB benefits with a DC underpin, and those who had service during a period when the Scheme was contracted out on a 'Protected Rights' basis which have a DC underpin, their DC underpin funds are notionally invested in the main assets of the defined benefit section of the Scheme (and so are included in the Statement of Investment Principles under the Defined Benefit section).
+For members with historic DB benefits with a DC underpin, and those who had service during a period when the Scheme was contracted out on a 'Protected Rights', their DC underpin funds are notionally invested in the main assets of the Defined Benefit section of the Scheme.
+This means DB members with a DC underpin do not have money invested in a specific fund but instead are assigned notional units which receive the return on the assets of the DB section.